thunderhoser/ml4convection/README.md

 # ml4convection

 ml4convection is an end-to-end package that uses U-nets, a type of machine learning, to predict the spatial coverage of thunderstorms (henceforth, "convection") from satellite data.
 Inputs to the U-net are a time series of multispectral brightness-temperature maps from the Himawari-8 satellite.
 Available spectral bands are band 8 (central wavelength of 6.25 μm), 9 (6.95 μm), 10 (7.35 μm), 11 (8.60 μm), 13 (10.45 μm), 14 (11.20 μm), and 16 (13.30 μm).
 Labels are created by applying an echo-classification algorithm to reflectivity maps from four weather radars in Taiwan.
 The echo-classification algorithm is a modified version of Storm-labeling in 3 Dimensions (SL3D); you can read about the original version [here](https://doi.org/10.1175/MWR-D-16-0089.1) and all except one of the modifications [here](https://doi.org/10.1175/MWR-D-19-0372.1).
-Before the end of April 2021, we (Ryan Lagerquist, Jebb Stewart, Imme Ebert-Uphoff, and Christina Kumler) plan to submit a journal article on this work to *Monthly Weather Review*, titled "Using deep learning to nowcast the spatial coverage of convection from Himawari-8 satellite data".
-If you would like to see the manuscript before it is accepted for publication, please contact me at ryan dot lagerquist at noaa dot gov.
+A journal article on this has been published in *Monthly Weather Review*, titled "Using deep learning to nowcast the spatial coverage of convection from Himawari-8 satellite data".
+You can find it [here](https://doi.org/10.1175/MWR-D-21-0096.1).

 **Detailed documentation (each file and method) can be found [here](https://ml4convection.readthedocs.io/en/latest/ml4convection.html).**